waynemamahit/bookstore-next/README.md

-This is a project for create Bookstore App.
+This is a project for create Bookstore App using with Next and Hono.

 ## Getting Started